Futuboard/Futuboard/README.md

 React beautiful dnd makes it easy to move elements in lists, which should be well-suited for this project.
 It provides neat animations and extensive documentation.

 [React-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd)

-### Frontend testing

-We currently do not have any frontend unit tests, but we run end-to-end testing using cypress.

 ### ESLint